bcampbell/scrapeomat/doc/scraper_config.md

     show multiple URL forms (a lot of sites use multiple URL schemes)

+    The URLs filtered by artpat (and artform) already have their query and fragment parts stripped, unless nostripquery or nostripfragment are also set.

 xartpat
 :   exclude any article urls matching this regex